ZoneMinder/zoneminder/README.txt

 zmtrigger.pl  -  This is an optional script  that  is  a  more generic  solution  to external triggering of  alarms.
 It  can handle  external connections via either internet socket,  unix socket  or file/device interfaces.
-You can either use  it  'as is' if you can interface with the existing format, or override connections  and channels to customise it to your  needs.
+You can either use  it  `as is' if you can interface with the existing format, or override connections  and channels to customise it to your  needs.
 The format   of  triggers  used  by  zmtrigger.pl  is  as  follows